CriticalSolutionsNetwork/M365FoundationsCISReport/help/Export-M365SecurityAuditTable.md

 Accept wildcard characters: False
 ```

-### -ExportOriginalTests
+### -ExportToExcel
-Switch to export the original audit results to a CSV file.
+Switch to export the results to an Excel file.

 ```yaml
 Type: SwitchParameter